 Part of condo ownership is paying a monthly condo fee – a portion of which goes to the above-mentioned services.
-This makes condos ideal for busy professionals, jet-setters, snow birds, the young and the restless, and those who flat-our refuse to lug garbage to the curb.
+This makes condos ideal for busy professionals, jet-setters, snow birds, the young and the restless, and those who refuse to lug garbage bags out to the curb.

 We mentioned the condo fee – a portion of which covers your use of (and maintenance of) the building amenities.
 The best part?
 You won’t have to leave the comfort of home to enjoy them.
-With condos gaining popularity, many developers are including five-star level services to make your home sweet home that much sweeter.
+With condos gaining popularity, many developers are including five-star level services to make your home-sweet-home all the sweeter.
 Think concierge service and a-la-carte options like home cleaning and laundry (at a cost, of course); spa, salon and massage; a fully equipped gym with fitness classes; pool, hot tub and sauna; games room, party room, board room, library, film-screening theatre, even a guest suite available for overnight visitors.
 The list is long and luxe.

 Depending on the age and amenities offered in your condo building, your fees will vary.
 But just think about what a rooftop pool, a home theatre and butler service would cost you in a your detached home!